VDorchester14/learning_opengl/README.md

 # Setting up C++ and OpenGL

 This is a project where I'm going to learn how to set up OpenGL with C++.
 Hopefully this will serve as a future reference for me and anyone who is interested in learning to do this.
+In this repo you will fin all of my opengl code.
+You can clone it, but you will still have to follow the instructions to set up GLFW and Visual Studio.

 ## Visual Studio